On the derived category of 1-motives: Abstract

 \section{Abstract}

-We consider the category of Deligne 1-motives over a perfect field $k$ of exponential characteristic $p$ and its derived category for a suitable exact structure after inverting $p$.
-As a first result, we provide a fully faithful embedding into an \'etale version of Voevodsky's triangulated category of geometric motives.
-Our second main result is that this full embedding ``almost" has a left adjoint.
-Applying it to the motive of a variety we get a bounded complex of 1-motives, that we compute fully for smooth varieties and partly for singular varieties.
-Among applications, we give motivic proofs of Ro\v\i tman type theorems and new cases of Deligne's conjectures on $1$-motives.
+We embed the derived category of Deligne 1-motives over a perfect field into the \'etale version of Voevodsky's triangulated category of geometric motives, after inverting the exponential characteristic.
+We then show that this full embedding ``almost" has a left adjoint $\LAlb$.
+Applying $\LAlb$ to the motive of a variety we get a bounded complex of 1-motives, that we compute fully for smooth varieties and partly for singular varieties.
+Among applications, we give motivic proofs of Ro\v\i tman type theorems and new cases of Deligne's conjectures on $1$-motives.\\